Secure Your Office Electronic Data in 4 Simple Steps

 Companies often sell off some of their old equipment to fund new equipment purchases and think that resetting the system or uninstalling the OS is enough to keep their sensitive information safe.
 This isn’t usually the case, and if your old hardware falls into the wrong hands your information can be easily compromised.

 NAID Certified hard drive destruction is offered in two forms.
 The first form of NAID Certified Data Destruction is software sanitation, where the old data is overwritten with nonsense data.
-The second forms is the complete physical destruction of the hard drive by shredding.
+The second form is the complete physical destruction of the hard drive by shredding.

 If there is any damage, scrape, or otherwise imperfect area of your hard drive, there is a chance that the information stored in that area will not be sanitized.
 At AccuShred, we believe that the only way to completely destroy your electronic data is to physically destroy your hard drive.
 For more information on the best practices in electronic data protection, contact us at AccuShred today.